Technical readss from Comtest

 Vibration Tester delivers experience-based diagnosis of machine mechanical problems

-Comtest is now proudly offering the latest Fluke unique Vibration Tester.
-The Fluke 810 is the most advanced troubleshooting instrument available for vibration, enabling maintenance teams to rapidly collect data and diagnose and solve mechanical problems.
+The Fluke unique Vibration Tester, Fluke 810, is the most advanced troubleshooting instrument available for vibration, enabling maintenance teams to rapidly collect data and diagnose and solve mechanical problems.

 The handheld Fluke 810 is designed and programmed to diagnose the most common mechanical problems of unbalance, looseness, misalignment and bearing failures in a wide variety of mechanical equipment, including motors, fans, blowers, belts and chain drives, gearboxes, couplings, pumps, compressors, closed coupled machines and spindles.

 When it detects a fault, the Fluke 810 identifies the problem and rates its severity on a four-level scale to help the maintenance professional prioritize maintenance tasks.
 It also recommends repairs.
 Context-sensitive on-board help menus provide new users with real-time guidance and tips.

 The Fluke 810 Vibration Tester uses a simple step-by-step process to report on machine faults the first time measurements are taken, without prior measurement history.
 The Fluke 810 combination of plain-text diagnoses, severity ratings and repair recommendations helps users make better maintenance decisions and address critical problems first.
 Typical vibration analyzers and software are intended for monitoring machine conditions over the longer term but require special training and investment that may not be possible in many companies.
 The Fluke 810 is designed specifically for maintenance professionals who need to troubleshoot mechanical problems and quickly understand the root cause of equipment conditions.